Make a faux barn wood Christmas tree collar in an hour for under $10.

 That pretty wood tree stand?
 It’s made of cardboard and paper!
 The whole thing took about half an hour to make and cost me $4!
 And it is shockingly realistic.

 Here’s how you can make your own “wooden” Christmas tree box stand.

 Step 1.
 Gather materials.
-You’ll need a giant cardboard box, a utility knife, a hot glue gun, and some wood look paper.
-The paper I used is actually THIS bulletin board paper that I bought at Joann.
-It’s located in the teacher supply aisle.
-With a coupon, it only cost me $4.
+You’ll need a giant cardboard box, a utility knife, a hot glue gun, a big binder clip and some wood-look bulletin board paper.
+Here are the best paper options I’ve found:

 Step 2.
 Make a box.
 Measure the height from the floor to the bottom branches of your Christmas tree.
 Then measure the width of the tree stand.
 Cut the cardboard to fit, like this: